ratishsp/data2text-macro-plan-py/README_RotoWire.md

 - `main`: macro-planning training and inference
 - `summary_gen`: text generation training and inference

-To leverage these two branches the best as possible, clone this repo twice, and name the copies `macro_plan` and `doc_gen`.
+To leverage these two branches as best as possible, clone this repo twice, and name the copies `macro_plan` and `doc_gen`.
 Then, set env. variables to the corresponding path: